Hafimuthasir/Hafimuthasir/README.md

 - ⚡ Fun fact: ...
 -->
 <h1 align="center">Hi 👋, I'm Muthasir</h1>
 <h4>I am a passionate Full Stack developer with experience in developing web applications.I have a strong background in software engineering.
 I have worked on various projects focused on Python,Django and React.
-I am also experienced in DevOps, and .
+I am also experienced in DevOps and mobile application development.
 I am a fast learner and have a strong work ethic.
 I am always looking for new challenges and opportunities to learn and grow as a developer
 </h4>
 <h1>🧰 Languages and Tools</h1>